ravbhatnagar/azure-resource-manager-rpc/Resource Provider API v2.0.md

 **Status Code**

-The frontdoor will perform some basic validation before forwarding the request to the resource provider.
+ARM will perform some basic validation before forwarding the request to the resource provider.
 This includes:

 | Failure Reason | Error Code |
 | --- | --- |